W3rni0/TJCTF_2020/readme.md

 **tjctf{so0p3r_d0oper_5ecr3t}**

 ```
-Flag is in the challenge text
+Flag is in the challenge's description
 ```

 ### Discord